Aboriginal and Torres Strait Islander viewers are advised that this article contains names and images of deceased persons.

 A Film Australia National Interest Program. © National Film and Sound Archive of Australia.

-A Film Australia National Interest Program.
-Produced in association with SBS Independent. © National Film and Sound Archive of Australia.
+A Film Australia and Arundel Films Co-Production in association with the Australian Broadcasting Corporation, Channel Four and La Sept ARTE. © National Film and Sound Archive of Australia.

 The National Film and Sound Archive of Australia acknowledges Australia’s Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the land on which we work and live and gives respect to their Elders both past and present.